Marriage Marriage

 The Road Ahead

-The government of India has been actively considering raising the minimum marriage age for girls to 21.
+The government of India has been actively considering raising the minimum legal age for marriage registration in India for girls to 21.
 In 2020, a committee recommended this change, highlighting its potential to empower women and improve social and economic outcomes.
 However, the proposal faces challenges:

 India’s legal landscape regarding marriage age is complex and varies depending on personal laws, religion, and proposed reforms.

-Most personal laws and the Special Marriage Act, 1954, stipulate a minimum age of 18 for marriage.
+Most personal laws and the Special Marriage Act, 1954, stipulate a minimum legal age of marriage in India of 18 for marriage.
 This applies to all women, regardless of religion.

 However, personal laws for certain communities, including some Muslim communities, may still have provisions based on attaining puberty.
 This raises concerns about child marriage and gender equality, as puberty can occur at different ages, potentially leading to underage marriages.